AdobeDocs/experience-platform.en/help/profile/ui/profile-customization.md

 ![](../images/profile-customization/profiles-edit-widget-basic-add-attributes.png)

 When the [!UICONTROL Select union schema field] dialog opens, the left-side of the dialog shows the full [!UICONTROL XDM Individual Profile] union schema, with fields nested underneath.
-For more information on union schemas, please refer to the [union schemas section of the Profile user guide](user-guide.md#union-schema).
+For more information on union schemas, please refer to the [union schemas section of the [!DNL Profile] user guide](user-guide.md#union-schema).

 The **[!UICONTROL Selected Attributes]** section on the right-side of the dialog shows the attributes that are currently included in the card that you are editing.
 You can remove and reorder attributes here as well.
 The total number of attributes selected is shown, as well as the maximum number of attributes (20) that can be added to a single card.